Saving to start-up

 You can’t hit the savings target unless you can see it.
 The first step involves researching costs and preparing a budget to determine just how much money you’ll realistically need to launch and support your new business.

-• Working capital includes “softer” costs you’ll likely incur monthly, such as rent, employee wages, office supplies, telephone, Internet access and advertising.
+It also includes ‘softer’ costs you’ll incur monthly such as rent, employee wages, office supplies, telephone, Internet access and advertising.
 Price out each of those expenses for a six-month period.

-• Leave revenue out of it.
+Leave revenue out of it.
 Assume your new business won’t earn a penny for the first six months.
-If it does, bonus.
+If it does earn revenue, you’ll be on much firmer financial ground.
+But you should plan as if you won’t close any sales during the period your business is being introduced to the marketplace.

-Now that you know how much money you’ll need to save to launch the business, sit down with your personal financial advisor and Small Business advisor to figure out how much you can reasonably set aside each month.
+Now that you know how much money you’ll need to save to launch the business, sit down with your personal financial advisor (and accountant if you have one) to figure out how much you can reasonably set aside each month from your existing income.

-Starting a business is exciting (I should know…I’ve started eleven companies!).
-Wrapped up in ambition and enthusiasm, it’s easy for new entrepreneurs to personally invest (or secure) more money than they reasonably should in the new venture.
+Starting a business is exciting!
+Pumped up with ambition and enthusiasm, it’s easy for a new entrepreneur to personally invest more money in the venture than they can afford.

-While you can embrace controls to mitigate your risk, there is no guarantee of return from your business.
+While you can take steps to help mitigate your financial risk (such as starting a part-time business), there is no guarantee of a return from your business.
 It’s therefore wise to limit your personal investment to an amount that won’t put your family’s financial future in jeopardy.